 Construction and extraction workers’ supervisors coordinate and inspect work activities to ensure that safety standards are met on construction and extraction sites.
 This position typically requires five or more years of experience in extraction or another construction trade.
 However, with this industry growing at a faster-than-average rate of 5%, there will be plenty of job opportunities available once you have the necessary experience.
 The median salary for construction managers is just under six figures, but the top ten percent earn $159,560 or more.

 Most estimators and pre-construction managers earn six figures, ranging from $100,000 to $110,000 or more.
-In fact, entry-level junior estimators can earn $40,000 to $60,000 per year with many commercial general contractors across the country right out of high school.
+Entry-level junior estimators can earn $40,000 to $60,000 per year with many commercial general contractors across the country right out of high school.

 A plumber specializes in installing, developing, and maintaining pipelines necessary for civilization to function.
 These pipelines may transport substances, gasoline, or even sewage, in addition to vapor.
 Plumbers are indispensable for society’s functions because they perform everyday tasks.
 Unfortunately, only a few are aware of this fact.
 Even with the promise of a high salary, most of today’s younger generations fail to recognize the financial security that the plumbing industry offers.

 Many people do not believe that people in this profession earn a good living.
-In fact, a professional plumber can make up to $103,731 per year.
+A professional plumber can make up to $101,190 per year.
 They earn this much by receiving large sums of money for a few minutes of plumbing work.
 Plumbing is one of the professions that can earn you a six-figure salary.

 On the other hand, becoming a plumber is a difficult process that may take several years to complete (though not as difficult as endless college classes and student debt).
 With a license, you can make way more than a regular tradesperson with no special skills would make!
 It would be best to enroll in a technical plumbing course and obtain an apprenticeship.
 Plumbing unions typically run apprenticeship programs.
 The plan is to pair aspiring apprentices with plumbers who already have a license to work in the field.